 Dievendorf is a graduate of the James Madison College at Michigan State University with a degree in social relations.
 She has been active on numerous campaigns and progressive issues, particularly LGBTQ equality, race relations and equality, women’s rights, and HIV/AIDS.
 In addition to her service with the Firecracker Foundation, Emily serves as president of the Lansing Association for Human Rights and as the Program Director for the Saginaw Oakland Commercial Association.
 She was recognized by Crain’s Detroit Business as one of “Ten People to Watch in State Politics” in 2014 and was appointed in 2015 to the Michigan Advisory Committee to the U.S. Commission on Civil Rights.

 Tyler Dyke is a grammar and spreadsheet nerd.
 He pays his bills by working in securities regulation as a financial institution examiner (think stocks and bonds, not security guards).
 Tyler enjoys volunteering and participating in the community.
-Currently, he also serves as the treasurer for Michigan Pride and as a vice president and the networking programs chair for Grand River Connection.
+Currently, he also serves as the treasurer for Michigan Pride, on the board for the Lansing Regional Chamber of Commerce, and is the president of the Grand River Connection.
 In his free time, he enjoys traveling, home update projects, skydiving, reading, and brunching.

 A former teacher, Leah Breen currently serves as the Director of Professional Preparation Services at the Michigan Department of Education where she works diligently to support educators and students.
 She is a staunch advocate for both women’s and children’s rights and is unabashedly interested in policy and politics.
 Leah believes that only by educating ourselves and using our voice can we create equity and safety for women and children.
 In her free time, Leah enjoys spending time with her family, practicing yoga and reading.